SasView/sasmodels/doc/guide/pd/polydispersity.rst

 *  *Array Distribution*
 *  *User-defined Distributions*

-These are all implemented as *number-average* distributions.
+These distributions define the *number density* of the given population of scatterers.
+The resulting scattering is then the number average over the distribution.

-**Beware: when the Polydispersity & Orientational Distribution panel in SasView is** **first opened, the default distribution for all parameters is the Gaussian Distribution.**
-**This may not be suitable.
+**Beware: the default distribution for all parameters is the Gaussian Distribution but this may not be suitable.
 See Suggested Applications below.**

 .. note:: In 2009 IUPAC decided to introduce the new term 'dispersity' to replace
            the term 'polydispersity' (see `Pure Appl.
 Chem., (2009), 81(2),